+44 (0)1424 715 533

 Fuga Design | Digimura Brand Development

-Diffusion Theory can be traced back to the 1940s, the Chasm Gap was outlined in the 1990s, and the most apparent relevance today is evident in the use of “celebrity” as a social and commercial influencer.
+Diffusion Theory can be traced back to the 1940s, and the Chasm Gap followed in the 1990s.
+Its most apparent relevance today?
+The use of “celebrity” as a social and commercial influencer.

 “To paraphrase David Ogilvy: you can’t bore ‘first adopters’ into buying your product, you can only interest them in buying it”.